LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 2. Click on the “Allow Account Creation” checkbox if you permit your LiveEngage users to create a new Account from the LiveEngage SFDC widget (this is only on top of existing restrictions on their profiles).

-3. Click on ‘Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Account object (see the above “Enabled Object Settings” section for further explanation on this screen).
+3. Click on 'Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Account object (see the above “Enabled Object Settings” section for further explanation on this screen).

 ### Contact Settings